 Pin Nail Gun

 Pin nail guns are best suited for small works or projects.
-It’s small size and power make it the ideal choice for upholstery, cabinetry, crown moulding, delicate trim pieces, thin veneers and other small woodworking crafts.
+Its small size and power make it the ideal choice for upholstery, cabinetry, crown molding, delicate trim pieces, thin veneers, and other small woodworking crafts.

 Pin nailers use nails between 3/8″ to 2″ with a very thin 23 nail gauge.
 These nail guns are ideal for finishing any small projects quickly and perfectly.

 Below I have picked out this Metabo pin nailer kit available on Amazon!

 Visit our Pin Nailers Explained – Pin Nailer vs Brad Nailer, What Are They, How Do They Work, What Are They Used For & Buying Guide for more information!